Richard Mullaney

 Richard Mullaney (born February 23, 1993) is an American former football wide receiver.
 He played college football at Oregon State and Alabama, and signed with the Houston Texans as an undrafted free agent in 2016.
 He was also a member of the Dallas Cowboys, Cleveland Browns, Arizona Hotshots, and DC Defenders.

 College career

 Mullaney committed to Oregon State and then transferred to Alabama totaling 10 touchdowns throughout his career.
 He caught 38 passes for 390 yards and a career high 5 touchdowns as a senior en route to a National Championship with the 2015 Alabama Crimson Tide football team.

 Professional career

 Houston Texans

-On May 6, 2016, Mullaney went undrafted and signed with the Houston Texans, but was waived on July 25, 2016.
+On May 6, 2016, Mullaney signed with the Houston Texans after going undrafted in the 2016 NFL draft, but was waived by the team on July 25.

 Dallas Cowboys

-On August 16, 2016, Mullaney was signed by the Dallas Cowboys, only to be waived on August 30, 2016.
+On August 16, 2016, Mullaney was signed by the Dallas Cowboys, only to be waived on August 30.

 Cleveland Browns

 On June 12, 2017, Mullaney was signed by the Cleveland Browns.
-He was waived on September 1, 2017, during roster cutdowns.
+He was waived by Cleveland on September 1, during roster cutdowns.